Full Form of BPL – Below Poverty Line

 - The government issues BPL cards to families living below the poverty line for appropriate identification and provision of monetary and non-monetary benefits to these families for their support and upliftment.

-- The government helps this section of the society through reservations in educational institutes and government jobs, special grants and scholarships.
+- The government helps this section of society through reservations in educational institutes and government jobs, special grants, and scholarships.
 It also undertakes various income generation programs to provide entrepreneurial skills through financial institutions.

 Differences between BPL and APL